oscarchankalung/oscarchankalung.github.io/README.md

 ## Issues - To Do

+1. Provide more content on "Portfolio" (Skills, Work Experience, Education and Links)
+2. Provide more content on "Projects/freeCodeCamp" (Purpose and Technology)
-1. Create "Projects/Biology"
+2. Create "Projects/Biology"
-2. Create "Gallery"
+3. Create "Gallery"
-3. Use API instead for Noun Project Icon
+4. Use API instead for Noun Project Icon